m6h/front-dl/README.md

 - [Docker Compose][compose]

 ## Install
-- Verify that the volume source path to your media library in *docker-compose.yml* is correct for your environment.
-This will be persistent storage when downloading to directories.
+- Verify that the volume sources in *docker-compose.yml* are appropriate for your environment.
+If uncertain, ignore and exclusively use browser mode.
 - Clone or download the repository, navigate into the directory, then run `docker-compose up -d`

 Default host port to access the web app is `3001`, as specified in *docker-compose.yml*